pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/move-method.md

 #|en| Let's look at one nuance.
 In this case, the method referred to a single field, which allowed us to pass its value to the parameter.
-If the method had called any other method of the <code>Account</code> class, we would not be able to do this.
+If the method had called any other method of the `Account` class, we would not be able to do this.
 In such situations, you must pass the entire object in the parameters and retrieve everything you need from it.
 Let's see how it's done.

 Select parameters in "overdraftCharge"